 Diagnosis and Testing

-A number of different examinations and tests are usually required to diagnose Lymphoma and to determine how much the disease has spread.
+A number of different examinations and tests are usually required to diagnose Lymphoma and to determine the subtype and stage of the lymphoma.

 Depending on your situation, the doctor may use some or all of these tests to determine the best way to treat this cancer.
 Information from the following sources will help the doctor determine the diagnosis: